What’s the Difference Between Homeschool and Online Public Schools?

-At an online public school, certified teachers develop a personalized learning plan for each student, and periodically meet with students for real-time instruction in the virtual classroom.
-They also grade assignments and provide ongoing feedback to students by phone and email.
+At an online public school, certified teachers develop a personalized learning plan for each student, and periodically meet with students for real-time instruction and lessons in the virtual classroom.
+They also grade assignments, quizzes and provide ongoing feedback to students by phone and email.

 Learn More about Homeschool versus Online Schools